Commenter25/userstuffs/README.md

 [**1.0.0**](https://github.com/Commenter25/userstyles/blob/main/tpimgs/CHANGELOG.md) - _Applies to any URL containing `png`, `webp`, or `gif`_

-Recreation of the [identically named Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/transparent-standalone-image/), which fixes a bug with transparent images being viewed directly.
+Recreation of the [identically named Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/transparent-standalone-image/), which fixes a bug with directly viewed transparent images rendering on a white background.
 There are likely limitations compared to the extension, but for most purposes it should work without requiring trusting an entire browser extension.
 Feel free to report anything it doesn't catch!

 ### [Xenia as Linux Icon](https://raw.githubusercontent.com/Commenter25/userstyles/master/xeniasteam/xeniasteam.user.css)